 How Many Solar Panels Do You Need?

-Many people are turning to solar power to cut their electric costs and to better the environment.
-Some, in jurisdictions where it’s allowed, are selling power back to the grid to help others.
-While it is true that not all people can provide 100 percent of their power through solar, a great majority of them can provide at least 70 percent.
-That alone cuts their power bill immensely.
-Here are the steps to figuring out how many solar panels you need:
+Many people are turning to solar power to cut their electric costs and benefit the environment.
+Some, in jurisdictions where it’s allowed, are selling power back to the grid.
+In the Carolinas we find the return on solar investments is maximized by offsetting no more than 80% of clients’ annual energy consumption.
+That cuts power bills immensely.
+Here are steps RED Group takes care of to determine how many solar panels clients need:

-Calculate the Number of Solar Panels You Need.
+Finalize the Number of Solar Panels Needed & Their Projected Output.